 For quick navigation, here is an overview of our policies as described in more detail below:

 When it comes to privacy, GermanBureau.com is different from a lot of other sites on the Web.
-Everyone promises that they care about your privacy, but the platitude often masks industry practices that many users perceive as invasive.
+Everyone promises that they care about your privacy, but the platitudes often mask industry practices that many users perceive as invasive.

 That said, data matters when you want to make the best website possible in this day and age.
 GermanBureau.com uses a basic set of modern tools to ensure adequate security and also to understand what users want.
 We have configured these tools on a privacy-first basis, and we hope you enjoy the default anonymity and light pageloads that come with this approach.